-Marasmus is a type of protein-energy malnutrition that can affect anyone but is mainly seen in children.
+Marasmus is a type of protein-energy malnutrition mainly seen in children.
 You can get marasmus if you have a severe deficiency of nutrients like calories, proteins, carbohydrates, vitamins, and minerals.

 It is more common in developing countries, like in some areas of Asia and Africa.
 People in these nations are prone to having poor access to food, making it difficult to get enough nutrients.
 A risk of certain infectious diseases can cause marasmus if left untreated.